martindoff/bare-metal-stm32h743-HIL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This example shows how to establish a serial communication between the stm32h743 microcontroller and Simulink running on a development computer in order to perform Hardware-In-the-Loop (HIL) simulation.
-The serial connection between the board and the development computer is enabled using the UART protocole so that data are exchanged serially between the host and target.
+This example shows how to establish a serial communication between the stm32h743 microcontroller and Simulink running on a development computer in order to perform Hardware-In-the-Loop (HIL) simulations.
+The serial connection between the board and the development computer is enabled using the UART protocole so that data are exchanged serially between the host and the target.
 A case study is considered where a simplified point-mass model of an aircraft in Simulink is controlled by the microcontroller with a PID.

 This project does not rely on HAL libraries and the code can be built and flashed using GNU make (so that you do not need any IDE such as STM32CubeIDE) and the GNU ARM Embedded Toolchain.
 The code was tested with the stm32h743vit6 development board from <a href="https://github.com/mcauser/MCUDEV_DEVEBOX_H7XX_M">DevEBox</a> but could be easily adapted for any configuration.
 The board can be purchased on  <a href="https://www.banggood.com/STM32H750VBT6-or-STM32H743VIT6-STM32H7-Development-Board-STM32-System-Board-M7-Core-Board-TFT-Interface-with-USB-Cable-p-1661383.html?cur_warehouse=CN&ID=6288383">Banggood</a>.